mihirarya1/vestaboard_bac_tracking/README.md

     5. party_client/logic.py
        Contains the central orchestrator/logic behind user text messages sent to the Python Application.
 Items related to onboarding a new user to the platform, ensuring they agree to T&C, and starting and viewing test results are handled, in addition to vestaboard leaderboard and display management, and complex error handling.
+Additionally, admins have special permissions for doing things like broadcasting a message to all users, or ending the game.

     6. party_client/user.py
        File which handles the game state, consisting of all the users onboarded to the game, along with their status in the